kzmeyao/sando/src/posts/usa/grand-teton.md

 regionHierarchy: 'Wyoming, USA'
 ---

 I prefer mountains to beaches, driving to flying.
-So when the idea of taking a roadtrip to Grand Teton National Park came up, I anticipated it like no other vacation before it.
-Although 15 hours is a significant amount of time to spend in a car, it was worth seeing the Teton range jutting out in the horizon on the final leg of our drive.
+So when the idea of taking a roadtrip to Grand Teton National Park came up, I anticipated it like no other vacation before.
+Although 15 hours is a significant amount of time to spend in a car, it was worth seeing the Teton range jutting out from the horizon on the final leg of our drive.
 Like a metropolis skyline, the prominent peaks towered over the surrounding landscape.
 All of our travel weariness dissipated as the mountains grew bigger and bigger, and we knew that an exciting adventure was waiting for us.

 <figure>